mrocklin/thesis/background-scientific-software-engineering.md

 ### Return to Compilation

 Performance issues on modern hardware have increased interest in the compilation of these dynamic languages.
-At the time of writing the scientific Python ecosystem supports the following active projects for compilation and interoperation of Python with low-level languages (largely for array programming)
+At the time of writing, the scientific Python ecosystem supports the following active projects for compilation and interoperation of Python with low-level languages (largely for array programming.)

 include [SciPy compiled languages](scipy-compiled-langs.md)

+We include this list mainly to stress the number of projects in this efforts.
+This demonstrates both the community's commitment and a lack of organization.